 Now all that’s left is to add some automated test scripts for the user experience and we are done, right?

-At this point we can easily be up to 20-30 tables with a couple of hundred attributes / columns, 100+ stored procedures, 20-30 business objects with 100+ functions, and 50-60 forms in our user experience.
+At this point we can easily be up to 20-30 tables with a couple of hundred attributes/columns, 100+ stored procedures, 20-30 business objects with 100+ functions, and 50-60 forms in our user experience.
 We could easily have about 100,000 lines of actual functional code and another 100,000 lines of test harnesses and scripts.
+That all takes time to write, for which the business must pay the programmers.
 Taking a conservative cost of $1/line our project is already up to $200K+ just to cover the basic data model and a simple user experience for our brokers.

 What about audit?
 Increasingly, we are seeing system requirements to track changes to records over time.
 This implies that if we have 20 tables of primary policy data we need to add another 20 tables to track changes to the data – one per primary table.
 We can add a version number to the primary data and a database trigger that copies the new row from the primary table into the associated version history table.
 We will also need some new read stored procedures to pull specified versions of the instance from the version history tables.
 We typically don’t need to create extra business objects or user experience to handle this data – we could just add a little extra complexity to request a previous version of the record and ensure that the user can display it but not edit it or perform actions against it.

 We have now added an extra $50K-$100K of software to implement security and audit – we must be done now, right?
-Well this gets us a simple Insurance Policy micro-service into UAT and our business users are now going to get immersed into testing it and figuring out what they missed in the initial requirements.
+Well, this gets us a simple Insurance Policy micro-service into User Acceptance Testing (UAT) and our business users are now going to get immersed into testing it and figuring out what they missed in the initial requirements.
 This is where we find out:

 We missed an attribute on the Policy object – no big deal we just add a column to the Policy table, the Policy History table, the trigger that creates the Policy History, all of the CRUD stored procedures used to maintain Policy/Policy History data, the business object the user experience forms, and all of the test harnesses and scripts.
 Perhaps it will take a day to get it all done and everything back through the DevOps Continuous Integration / Continuous Deployment (CI/CD) pipeline?
 Unfortunately, it’s much more expensive and risky to add the field now that we have built the UX.